 Comparison of impots/exports in 2022 compared to 2016-2021 average.

-The plot below shows the deficits for nuclear, consumption and imports/exports on the same graph.
-This shows that for most of 2022 the nuclear deficit was compensation by imports.
-From mid Oct to mid Nov where the consumption was reduced compared to the 2016-2022 average, the imports/exports returned to normal, and the nuclear deficit was compensated largely by the consumption reduction.
+The nuclear generation deficit, reduction in consumption and increase net imports are displayed in the following plot to illustrate the balance.
+The plot shows that for most of 2022 the nuclear deficit was compensation by imports with a period end Oct/beginning Nov when the consumption reduction was large and imports/exports returned close to the past average values.
 After mid Nov the temperature in France returned to average seasonal values and electricity consumption rose, such that in this period imports had to increase again to balance the nuclear generation deficit.